Scales Mound Community Unit School District 211

 Scales Mound Community Unit School District 211 is a school district headquartered in Scales Mound, Illinois.

 It serves Scales Mound and sections of Apple Canyon Lake and The Galena Territory, and the district covers about 70 sqmi in the northern part of Jo Daviess County.

-Its schools include Scales Mound Elementary School, Scaled Mound Junior High School, and Scales Mound High School.
+Its schools include Scales Mound Elementary School, Scales Mound Junior High School, and Scales Mound High School.